mssmcs/programming/docs/cpp-intro/arrays/index.md

 ---
 layout: default
-title: Array Class
+title: Working with the Array Class
-parent: C++ Introduction
 nav_order: 1
-has_children: true
-permalink: /programming/cpp-intro/arrays/
 ---

 # Working with the Array Class